a20351766/udo.1.4.0/docs/source/developapps/application.md

 * Process the response

-You're going to see how a typical application performs these six steps using the Fabric SDK.
+You're going to see how a typical application performs these six steps using the UDO SDK.
 You'll find the application code in the `issue.js` file.
 [View it](https://github.com/hyperledger/fabric-samples/blob/master/commercial-paper/organization/magnetocorp/application/issue.js) in your browser, or open it in your favourite editor if you've downloaded it.
 Spend a few moments looking at the overall structure of the application; even